Yiling-J/cacheme/README.md

 ```

 ## Add Node
 Node is the core part of cache.
 Each node has its own key function, load function and storage options.
 Stats of each node are collected independently.
-You can place all node definations into one package/module, so everyone knows exactly what is cached now and how they are cached.
+You can place all node definations into one package/module, so everyone knows exactly what is cached and how they are cached.
 All cacheme API are based on node.

 Each node contains:
 - Key attritubes and `key` method,  which are used to generate cache key.
 Here the `UserInfoNode` is a dataclass, so `__init__` method is generated automatically.